 Daniel advises individuals and organisations on all aspects of their workplace relationships, whether involving employment law, partnership law or shareholders’ rights.

 He is a specialist in financial services, regularly facing down banks, and the fiercely competitive creative industries, frequently representing very senior advertising executives through sensitive employment moves.
-Most weeks, a deal or client of Daniel’s is featured in Campaign.
+Daniel represents a diverse range of employers, for many of whom he has acted for over a decade.

 He has become a regular commentator on employment law in national broadcast media and the quality press, a contributor to specialist press such as Personnel Today and Solicitors Journal, and a speaker at the Employment Lawyers’ Association annual conference.

-His track record in keeping people out of tribunal and the High Court through determined negotiation and careful contract drafting has earned him a reputation as “a great tactician” according to Chambers & Partners (2018).
-The 2019 directory refers to Daniel’s ability “to speak in plain English” and to be “relatable and down to earth”.
+His track record in keeping people out of tribunal and the High Court through determined negotiation and careful contract drafting has earned him a reputation as “a cool-headed tactician and master strategist” according to the Legal 500 (2020).
+Chambers & Partners, 2020 praises Daniel’s "sharp, astute and commercial advice" and "uncanny ability to explain simple concepts in layman's terms.”

-Daniel tweets about employment law under the moniker @tribunalmonkey.
+Daniel tweets about employment law under the moniker @tribunalmonkey and writes on partnership and employment law at tribunalmonkey.blog.

 Acting for the claimant in Hannoun v GLG, described by Andrew Hochhauser QC as ‘one of the biggest most complex whistleblowing claims ever brought’;